 Discerning the Transmundane draws the listener in with a catchy start.
-Punk influenced drums accompany the tremolo melodies as vocalist Troll sings of descending into a glacial ruin leading to a place “so dark you need not eyes to see”, once again showcasing outstandingly vivid lyricism before the song comes to a close with an interplay of folky layers of clean vocals and screams.
+Punk influenced drums accompany the tremolo melodies as vocalist Troll sings of descending into a glacial ruin leading to a place “so dark you need not eyes to see”, once again showcasing outstanding lyricism before the song comes to a close with an interplay of folky layers of clean vocals and screams.

 As for the overall sound of the band, the mix is actually quite spacious.
-Reverbed and at times distant vocals ring out from behind slightly distorted guitars, backed by a soft bass to support them effectively, accompanied by punchy drums.
+Reverbed and at times distant vocals ring out from behind distorted guitars, backed by a soft bass to support them effectively, accompanied by punchy drums.
 The production is far from lo-fi but rather perfectly fitting in terms of how rough and gritty it is.

 While one might assert that the tracks on this album are not ambitious enough, the band actually made the right call.
 Whereas a lot of releases tend to overextend and overcomplicate, the compositions on Fight or Yield are refreshingly short and simple with the full album ending up close to the 34-minute mark.

 Fight or Yield is a diverse bundle of songs, each with its own identity yet cohesive overall.
 The creative and impactful vocal delivery paired with the minimalist songwriting make this a strong and memorable debut.